gigachad0366/BAU-auto-rating/README.md

+## Im not responsible for any damage to infrastructure or reputation.
+This is not an exploit, and it should not cause any damage.
+Use at your own risk.

 # BAU-auto-rating
 This is a script for automatically solving the annoying BAU "mandatory survey" that prevents the students from accessing the university's student interface.